Is it curtains for Afghanistan's fading silver screen?

 The government pays the salaries of Afghan Film's 100 or so staff, but gives no money toward film production, or preservation.
 Ahmadi says the archives hold more than 7,000 film cases, containing decades of recorded events in Afghan history, along with 50 or so feature films.

-Partially ruined during the time of the Taliban, they are now at risk of being lost forever if not properly maintained or digitalised.
+Partially ruined during the time of the Taliban, they are now at risk of being lost forever if not properly maintained or digitalized.

 "That would be the greatest tragedy of all," Ahmadi said.